HungryOctopus/froggy/README.md

   - name
   - email
   - passwordHashAndSalt
+  - role: volunteer or admin

 - frog counter
 - Notification
 - Admin
 - Calender (?)
+- Message dashboard: this will be the message model that the Admin POSTs messages to.
+We will then GET these messages and display them in volunteer user profile

 ### Controllers (REST API endpoints)